 - join forces in purchasing, research and development

-- the objectives of the venture are not clear and communicated to everyone involved
+- the objectives of the venture are unclear

-- the partners have different objectives for the joint venture
+- the partners expect different things from the joint venture

-- different cultures and management styles result in poor integration and co-operation
+- the different cultures and management styles pose barriers to co-operation

-- the partners don't provide sufficient leadership and support in the early stages
+- the leadership and support is not there in the early stages

 - the venture's contractual limitations pose a risk to a partner's core business operations